Gozargah/gozargah.github.io/marzban/en/docs/marzban-node.md

 ```
 :::

-- After receiving the required certificates from the panels and placing them in the specified paths, run the Border Node.
+- Once you have received the necessary certificates from the panels and placed them in the specified paths, proceed to run Marzban Node.

-- The connection ports of the node to the panels and the usable ports in these bundles will be as follows:
+- The connection ports of the node for the panels and the specified ports for the inbounds will be as follows:

 | Variable | Panel 1 | Panel 2 |
 |----------------:|-----------:|---------:|